 You may help your body to prepare for sleep by being careful with your internal thermostat by refraining from hot drinks and caffeine later in the day, in addition to managing the temperature of your sleeping environment.
 If you indulge in caffeine-free tea for sleep, you may want to drink it cool or lukewarm rather than have it piping hot.

 Because circadian rhythms are influenced by changes in light, nutrition, and exercise, the timing of these activities can influence body temperature and prevent the natural urge to fall asleep from kicking in sooner.

 During the summer, use an air conditioner or sleep with a fan on to chill and circulate the air.
 If you use a simple rotating fan, one common hack is to place a bowl with ice cubes in front of it for extra cooling moisture.

 However, studies discovered that when airflow is directed at a human body, even at insensible speeds, it alters sleep conditions by changing sleeping postures and affecting sleep depth.
 In other words, the airflow of an air conditioner may affect your sleep quality.

-Linen, bamboo and cotton are excellent fabrics for sleeping in the heat.
+Linen, bamboo and cotton are excellent fabrics for sleeping in the heat and completing a bedroom for summer.
 They are made of natural fibers (cotton is cotton and bamboo is bamboo, while linen is made from the flax plant) that breathe very well, which is essential for remaining cool.
 Tencel sheets are also usually made with eucalyptus fibers, making them another popular choice for hot sleepers.

 Which type of sheets are the best for hot sleepers?
 Each one has its pros and cons, so if you’re torn between two materials, you might want to check out our in-depth comparison guides: